-Speaking at conferences: theatre rules apply
+Speaking at conferences: A complete guide

 Offstage, I am a data scientist, leader, and decision intelligence engineer.
 When I’m invited to give a talk, I turn into a theatre company of one.
 Everything from actor to director to costume designer.

 The bad news is that the same goes for your talk, whether you know it or not.
 Unfortunately the skills that got you the speaking position might be entirely different from what you need to dazzle your audience.